bokiko/GPU-Mining/Alephium/README.md

     cd GPU-Mining/Alepium
     ```

-3. **Import the Template into HiveOS**
+3. **Copy the OC into HiveOS**

-    Follow the instructions on HiveOS to import the overclocking template.
+    Follow the instructions on HiveOS to Copy the overclocking numbers.

 ## Usage